Tan Cheng Hoe: Malaysia national team

 Tan began his 2nd spell with Malaysia in April 2017 as he took up the position of assistant manager under Nelo Vingada.
 Tan was then made the head coach of Malaysia after Vingada stepped down following a string of poor results.

-In the preparation for the 2018 AFF Championship, Tan had mentioned through an article published by the FOX Sports Asia that Malaysia are underdogs team and hope their country fans will not put their hope too much despite being drawn into a favourable Group A consisting of Vietnam, Myanmar, Cambodia and Laos, adding the favourites in the group would be Vietnam and hope their players will not feel too much pressure as there had been a lot of expectations from the fans.
-Surprisingly, he managed to lead Malaysia into the final after eliminating the tournament defending title as well five times champions of Thailand in the semi-finals.
+In the preparation for the 2018 AFF Championship, Tan mentioned through an article published by the FOX Sports Asia that Malaysia were the clear underdogs, encouraging fans to manage their expectations and not put too much hope despite being drawn into a favourable Group A consisting of Vietnam, Myanmar, Cambodia and Laos, adding the favourites in the group would be Vietnam.
+Surprisingly, Tan managed to lead Malaysia into the final after eliminating the tournament-defenders as well as five-time champions Thailand in the semi-finals.

-This was continued in the finals first leg when the Malaysian team under his led also managed to hold the tournament favourites of Vietnam 2–2 at home in their second meet in the tournament despite the latter had already scoring two goals in the first half.
-However, in the second leg in Hanoi, his team failed to repeat the same success when the favourites scored a goal in the early first half of 6th minute and began tightening their defence, resulting in a 2–3 aggregate until the end of the match as a result of which Malaysia became the runners-up for the third time.
+The momentum in the AFF Championship continued in the first leg of the finals, when the Malaysian team managed to hold the tournament favourites Vietnam to a 2–2 at home in their second match-up of the tournament despite the latter had already scoring two goals in the first half.
+However, in the second leg in Hanoi, Tan's team failed to repeat the same success when the favourites scored a goal in the 6th minute and began tightening their defence, resulting in a 2–3 aggregate until the end of the match as a result of which Malaysia became the runners-up for the third time.

-Tan continued to lead the Malaysian team in the 2022 FIFA World Cup qualification after he been reward by the Football Association of Malaysia (FAM) to manage the team for another two years until his contract ended in 2020.
-Although the team under his management able to easily routed Timor-Leste in the first round by 12–2 in aggregate to proceed into the second round, the team only able to defeating Indonesia by 3–2 in an away match before losing two matches against United Arab Emirates in home by 1–2 and against Vietnam by 0–1 in an away match where they meet again for the fourth time through his managerial career despite all the promises Tan has made earlier to the Malaysian fans before the competition started.
-After the two consecutive defeats, he then led Malaysia to win one of the most famous matches in their history, beating neighbour and Southeast Asian powerhouse Thailand 2–1 to extend its unbeaten streak at home to Thailand, and Indonesia 2–0 also at home to keep maintaining Malaysia's World Cup dream alive.
+Tan continued to lead the Malaysian team in the 2022 FIFA World Cup qualification after the Football Association of Malaysia (FAM) offered a two-year contract extension until 2020.
+Although the team under his management was able to thrash Timor-Leste 12–2 on aggregate in the first round of qualification, Tan was only able to defeat Indonesia 3–2 in an away match before losing two matches against United Arab Emirates at home by 1–2 and against Vietnam by 0–1 in an away match.
+After the two consecutive defeats, he then led Malaysia to win one of the most iconic matches in Malaysian footballing history, beating neighbour and Southeast Asian powerhouse Thailand 2–1, extending its unbeaten streak at home to Thailand.
+Tan's team also beat Indonesia 2–0 at home, keeping Malaysia's World Cup dream alive.

-In terms of personal accolades, Tan has a single Malaysian Manager of the Year award to his name.
+Over the course of his tenure as manager of the Malaysian national team, Tan was credited with breathing new life into Malaysian football, improving the country's FIFA World Ranking from its all-time low of 178th to 153rd.

 On 3 January 2022, Tan has resigned as the head coach of Football Association of Malaysia (FAM) following Malaysia's failure to qualify for the semi-finals of the AFF Cup 2020 in Singapore.